martynhoyer/gatsby-skeleton/README.md

 `gatsby-config.js` is where some basic config is set up, but mostly contains details of (and configuration for) the various Gatsby plugins which are in use.

 `gatsby-node.js` is where a lot of magic happens.
 This is quite heavily customised due to the nature of the site.
 It is responsible for creating the pages of the site, which, in this case, includes all the pages for pagination, and the localised variants.
 It also links up data items to page nodes (like making CMS images into ImageSharp nodes so gatsby-image works properly).

+## Styles

+Outside of the small amount of global CSS injected into the main layout component, we use `styled-components` for styling the React components. styled-components is a CSS-in-JS library which gives many advantages when working with React, such as dynamic styles based on props, JS variables for sizing/colours etc. and locally scoped component styles ensuring the styles will never leak out of a component.

+A component's styles are stored at the top of a component file, after the imports.

 ## Data flow